Elite: Dangerous for Mac: Update introduces a Deadly Alien Race

-In Elite: Dangerous, you start with a spaceship and a small amount of funds and then take on an open world galaxy (comprised of about 400 billion star systems!).
-You can go at it legally or illegally, through missions, combat, trading, bounty-hunting, piracy and assassination.
-This is also the first in the series to feature online multiplayer:
+In Elite: Dangerous, you start with a spaceship and a few funds and then take on an open world galaxy.
+You can go at it legally or illegally, through missions, combat, trading, bounty-hunting, piracy, and assassination.

 - 2.3 GHz quad-core Intel Core i5

 - NVIDIA GeForce GT 650M with 1GB video memory

 - 8 GB of hard drive space

 Pay particular attention to the graphics requirements.
 If your machine doesn't have a GeForce GT 650M or better, I wouldn't risk it...